Marketing on a budget: 10 tips to build brand awareness when money is tight

 Facebook is a great place to offer tips, promote special offers, and ask for feedback.
 It’s also the perfect platform for highlighting any philanthropic activities your company is involved in.
 When all else is equal, customers are more likely to select the company that supports a good cause—so if you’re doing something good, post it.

-LinkedIn has quickly grown from a job-searching site to a major professional social media and networking hub.
-Leverage your LinkedIn presence by targeting potential customers, building up your connections, growing your email marketing list through LinkedIn messaging, and using sponsored updates.
+LinkedIn has quickly grown from a job-searching site to a significant professional social media and networking hub.
+Leverage your LinkedIn presence by targeting potential customers, adding new connections, increasing your email marketing list through LinkedIn messaging, and using sponsored updates.

 Don’t forget the simplest form of marketing on LinkedIn: writing regular posts.
 The more you post and the higher quality your posts are, the more recognition you’ll achieve.

 You can also join groups and even create your own.
-This can help you become a core part of your audience’s community and get a greater sense of what they want.
-Be sure to optimize your company page as well—that way, when people are driven to your page through your marketing activity, they’ll be more inclined to read through and reach out.
+Groups can help you become a core part of your audience’s community and get a greater sense of what they want.
+Be sure to optimize your company page as well—that way, when people land on your page through your marketing activity, they’ll be more inclined to read through and reach out.

-Establish yourself as an expert and show off your technical prowess with a blog.
+Establish yourself as an expert and show off your technical prowess.
 By creating regular content, targeting specific audiences, and sharing posts across social media platforms, you can boost brand awareness and drive more people to your site—simultaneously improving your SEO results.

-Getting employees involved in your blogging efforts is also an opportunity for them to demonstrate their expertise.
-This establishes your company as an authoritative voice and industry leader—and increases the likelihood of your team sharing posts across their own networks.
-This, again, can also really help your SEO efforts, as Google’s new E.A.T.
-Guidelines shares that websites that highlight their author’s expertise and authority will rank better in the search results.
+Consider creating a schedule for your employees to write blog articles on a rotating basis to keep your blog current without becoming overwhelming.
+Getting colleagues involved in your blogging efforts is an opportunity for them to demonstrate their expertise.
+It also establishes your company as an authoritative voice and industry leader, increasing the likelihood of your team sharing posts across their networks.

 8. Encourage employee advocacy

 To encourage this kind of employee advocacy, incentivize your staff to become “brand ambassadors” or “employee advocates.”
-This might include offering perks, such as a gift card or small bonus, for any leads generated through this kind of activity.
+You might offer perks, such as a gift card or small bonus, for any leads generated through this activity.

-While social media is often the main avenue for employee advocacy, employees may also use other outlets, including email, chats, forums, discussion boards, and more.
-Employee advocacy is channel-agnostic: it can be done one-to-one, one-to-many, or anything in between, so make sure to account for various channels when rewarding employees’ behavior.
+While social media is often the primary avenue for employee advocacy, colleagues may use other outlets, including email, chats, forums, discussion boards, and more.
+Employee advocacy is channel-agnostic: it can be done one-to-one, one-to-many, or anything in between, so make sure to account for various channels when rewarding colleagues’ behavior.

 Bonus Tip: Leave room for personalization